zanxiaofeng/zxf-java-memory/Readme.md

 - Metaspace size
 - Stack size

+## Java Options
+- Standard options that are guaranteed to be supported by all JVM implementations out there.
+Usually, these options are used for everyday actions such as –classpath, -cp, –version, and so on
+- Extra options that are not supported by all JVM implementations and are usually subject to change.
+These options start with -X
+- Moreover, some of those additional options are more advanced and begin with -XX.

 ## How to set mem size of java
 ### Option 1
 - `-Xms<size> set initial Java heap size`